We value your privacy

 Shift workers are more likely to experience insomnia

 Lying awake for hours on end, or difficulty staying asleep, can be a sign of insomnia.
-One in three Brits suffers from insomnia, and sleep disturbances can occur due to changes in circadian rhythm.
+One in three Brits suffers from a type of insomnia, and sleep disturbances can occur due to changes in circadian rhythm.

 1 in 3